 Exception Handling in Java

-In this page, we will learn about Java exceptions, its type and the difference between checked and unchecked exceptions.
+In this tutorial, we will learn about Java exceptions, it's types, and the difference between checked and unchecked exceptions.

 Dictionary Meaning: Exception is an abnormal condition.

 In Java, an exception is an event that disrupts the normal flow of the program.
 It is an object which is thrown at runtime.

 Exception Handling is a mechanism to handle runtime errors such as ClassNotFoundException, IOException, SQLException, RemoteException, etc.

 Advantage of Exception Handling